nxvl/secure-coding-with-python/README.md

 ## Chapter 3: Weak Password Storage
 ### Fix
 In order to prevent rainbow table attacks, cryptographers incorporated *[salt](https://en.wikipedia.org/wiki/Salt_(cryptography)* to hashing algorithms.
-One of the algorithms that incorporates *salt* is [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt), said algorithm, has also been created to have a configurable iteration count, making the algorithm slower as computation power increases over time.
+One of the algorithms that incorporates *salt* is [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
+Said algorithm also uses a technique known as *[key stretching](https://en.wikipedia.org/wiki/Key_stretching)*, while salt prevents precomputation attacks, key stretching helps thwart attacks that rely on hardware that can perform hashes very quickly, such as GPUs and ASICs

 To test this concept, here is a function that hashes a password and times how long it takes to do so.
 We increase the iteration in 4 every time.
 ```python